 Family Educational Group for Substance Abuse Disorder in Richmond, VA

 This is a group focused on educating families on substance abuse disorder (addiction).
 You will find resources, what to do next and how to use the opioid trainers.
 These are structured with speakers and topics each week.
 For anyone with a loved one with an addiction, this is a fantastic group started by area expert, Tom Bannard.
-More information or to get on the reminder list: firstname.lastname@example.org.
+More information or to get on the reminder list: email@example.com.
 Meeting times, info and location.
 Email Denise Carl to get on their mailing list. dcarl2 (at) vcu.edu

 National College Resources